 Integration with the UF CTSI makes available extensive facilities, personnel, and support for MD-PHD scholars.

-The UF AHC, with its six health science colleges, provides excellent opportunities for interdisciplinary training through its large pool of potential mentors.
+The UF HSC, with its six health science colleges, provides excellent opportunities for interdisciplinary training through its large pool of potential mentors.